Mps24-7uk/Face-recog-Age-Gender-Emotion-/README.md

 # Face-Recog-Age-Gender-Emotion-

-Development of the real-time computer vision solution with model integration
+Real-time computer vision solution with model integration.
+It will detect person Face, Age, Gender and Emotion in frame

 ### Methodology/Principal:-